Chartability/POUR-CAF/README.md

 __Cited community practice__: [https://www.calliaweb.co.uk/whitespace-not-just-a-waste-of-space](https://www.calliaweb.co.uk/whitespace-not-just-a-waste-of-space)

-<details><summary><i>Notes (select to expand)</i></summary><p>While Headings and Labels are standards (2.4.6 and 2.4.10) and are considered important for Perceivable reasons, "white space" specifically is a lower-level consideration that is massively important in effective, accessible data visualization.
+<details><summary><i>Notes (select to expand)</i></summary><p>While Headings and Labels are standards (2.4.6 and 2.4.10) for spacing and hierarchy reasons, "white space" specifically is a lower-level consideration that is massively important in effective, accessible data visualization.
 There is a research gap in this space.
 Another community article: https://medium.com/nightingale/how-to-use-whitespace-the-punctuation-between-visual-elements-5ff449709759</p></details>

 <br>